paulvha/sps30/README.md

  * Added ESP8266 support info

 ### version 1.2  / January 2019
- * added force serial1 when TX = RX = 8
+ * Added force serial1 when TX = RX = 8
- * added flag INCLUDE_SOFTWARE_SERIAL to optionally exclude software Serial
+ * Added flag INCLUDE_SOFTWARE_SERIAL to optionally exclude software Serial
  * Tested by Ryan Brown on a Sparkfun Photon RED board and the code should also work with the Photon, P1, and Electrons

 ### version 1.2.1 / February 2019